 In Australia the eucalypti are commonly known as gum trees.
 Whilst eucalyptus may not strictly be a flower, this foliage is easy to dry and looks amazing in a dried flower arrangement.
 The eucalyptus tends to hold its luscious green colour and shape whilst drying, it even maintains its fresh scent too.
 You can either dry it upright in a vase or hang it upside to dry in a cool, dry room.

-The stunning protea is native to South Africa and belongs to the Proteacaea family which is also home to Australia's native Banksias and Waratahs.
-With over 1,600 species, it is one of the major plants group found in the southern hemisphere.
+The stunning, bright protea is native to South Africa and is part of the Proteacaea family.
+The Proteacaea family is also home to Australia's native Banksias and Waratahs.
+With over 1,600 species, it is one of the major plant groups found in the Southern Hemisphere.

-Proteas make for gorgeous dried flowers.
-We recommend cutting the stems as long as possible.
-Although these don't necessarily need to be hung upside down to dry, it doesn't hurt to do so.
-Ensure that each protea is hung individually and has enough room to dry out without being overcrowded by other flowers.
-Hang these beauties upside down in a cool and dark room, ensuring they have enough airflow to dry out and possibly maintain that gorgeous colour.
+Proteas make gorgeous dried flowers.
+We recommend leaving the stems as long as possible.
+Although these don't necessarily need to be hung upside down to dry, it never hurts to do so.
+Ensure that each protea is hung individually and has enough room to dry out without being overcrowded or touched by other flowers.
+Hang these beauties upside down in a cool and dark room, ensuring they have enough circulation to dry out and hopefully maintain that gorgeous colour.

-Have fun with arranging your very own dried flower arrangement - or simply let us take the work off your hands by purchasing one of our bouquets.
-To prolong the beauty. of these dried florals, ensure they are kept away from direct sunlight, wind and humidity.
+Have fun with arranging your very own dried flower arrangement - or simply let us take the work off your hands by purchasing one of our ready made dried bouquets.
+To prolong the beauty of these dried florals, ensure they are kept out of direct sunlight, wind and humidity.
 Once the flowers have been dried, be careful when you handle them as they can be quite delicate.